 Have a specific mental health question on your mind?
 Email sara@askthestubbornoptimist so I can give you answers and any information you need.

 We all have a mind, and that means we all have mental health.
-Our mental health deserves to be respected, and by calling for routine mental health check-ins we can help take care of everyone’s mental health.
+Our mental health deserves to be respected, and by calling for regular mental health check-ins we can help take care of everyone’s mental health.

 Thank you for reading, and here’s to taking care of our mental health!